 Be Open Minded.
 Most parents who complain genuinely feel like their child has been slighted in some manner.
-Although it is easy to be defensive, it is important to have an open mind and to listen to what they say.
-Try and understand where they are coming from.
-A lot of times when a parent comes to an administrator with a concern, they are frustrated and they need someone to listen to them.
+Although it is easy to be defensive, it is necessary to have an open mind and to listen to what they say.
+Try and understand their position.
+A lot of times when a parent comes to an administrator with a concern, they are frustrated, and they need someone to listen to them.
 Listen to what they have to say and then respond in as diplomatic a manner as you can.
 Give them the best explanation that you can and be as honest as you can with them.
 Understand that you aren’t always going to make them happy, but it will help if you can prove to them that you will take everything they have to say into consideration.

 Although I have never had it happen, it is possible that a meeting will turn combative once inside your office.
-You should always have some way to communicate with another administrator, secretary, or other school personnel just in case a meeting does turn hostile.
+Always have some way to communicate with another administrator, secretary, or other school personnel just in case a meeting does turn hostile.
 You don’t want to be locked in your office without a plan to get some help should that situation arise.

 Another important aspect of preparation is teacher training.
 There is a hand full of parents who will bypass a school administrator and go straight to the teacher in which they have a problem with.
 These situations can turn quite ugly if the parent is in a combative state.
 Teachers should be trained to direct the parent to the school administrator and to walk away from the situation and then immediately call the office to inform them of the situation.
 If students are present, then a teacher should immediately take measures to secure the classroom as quickly as possible.